-Many women read about the many symptoms of pregnancy as soon as the first positive test comes back.
+Many women start paying attention to their pregnancy symptoms as soon as the pregnancy test is positive.
 Yet, one pregnancy ailment that catches many by surprise is chapped lips.
 In early pregnancy, chapped lips can indicate that you are not consuming enough fluids.
 In late pregnancy, excess blood flow in the nasal passages causes many women to breathe through their mouth -- causing dry lips.
-The good news is there are simple home treatments to ease the pain and irritation of chapped lips during pregnancy requires extra care and time.
+The good news is there are simple home treatments to ease the pain and irritation of chapped lips during pregnancy.

-Apply a moisturizing lip product containing all natural beeswax or organic soybean oil to the lips three to four times per day.
+Apply a lip balm or other moisturizing lip product to your lips 3 to 4 times per day.
 These products help trap moisture, thus relieving dryness, so if needed, apply right after bathing or moisturize your lips with a wet washcloth prior to application.
 Always apply the product every time you go outside, especially during the dry winter months.

-Asses your breathing to determine if you frequently draw breath through your mouth instead of your nose.
-If so, you may have congested nasal passages.
-Treat the stuffiness with a saline nasal spray, which will allow you to breathe through your nose again.
+You are more likely to suffer chapped lips if you are breathing through your mouth due to congested nasal passages.
+Treat the stuffiness with a saline nasal spray, which may allow you to breathe through your nose again.
 Also take a steamy shower a few times daily until your symptoms go away.